 C. WHAT ARE THE INVESTMENT STRATEGIES?

 The scheme follows a blend of value and growth style of investing.
-The fund will follow a bottom-up approach to stock-picking and choose wealth creating companies across sectors.
+The fund will follow a bottomup approach to stock-picking.
+The scheme will invest in diversified portfolio of stocks across sectors and market capitalisation.

 Derivatives